The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 It is well known in economics that it takes up to 2 years for the effects of a rate increase from the Central Bank of Canada to have full impact on the economy.

-Given the first rate increase was in March 2022, we are now witnessing the full effects of the first 0.25% rate increase.
-So even as rates drop, as we progress through the end of 2024, we will continue to see the full effects of the rate increases (ex. as fixed mortgage rates renew ~ 2% higher).
+Given the first rate increase was in March 2022, we are now witnessing the full effects of the rate increases.
+So even as rates drop, as we progress into 2025, we will continue to see the full effects of the rate increases.
+This affects maturing business loans, and tens of thousands of mortgages as fixed mortgage rates renew from the 2% range into the current 4% range.

-Given this, the Central Bank of Canada believes rates are currently high enough to continue cutting rates through 2024 and into 2025 as inflation drops from a weakening economy.
+Given this, the Central Bank of Canada believes rates are currently high enough to continue cutting rates through 2025 as inflation remains low, as a result of a relatively weaker economy.

 So the bigger questions now are: WHEN do the rates drop?
 And, How low are variable rates likely to drop?